dutertetimes/dutertetimes.github.io/_posts/news/president/2016-10-22-Report after State Visit to Brunei and China.md

 Q: Sir, follow up.
 There are some people na nagsasabi na you are announcing your separation from US, and yet you just announced alliance with China and Russia.
 Hindi po ba conflicting iyon doon sa lagi nating sinasabi independent policy, foreign policy?
 Your thoughts on that, sir.

-PRRD: May I look at you for a moment? (laughter) It could be, ma'am, a military alliance.
+DUTERTE: May I look at you for a moment? (laughter) It could be, ma'am, a military alliance.
 It could be an economic alliance.
 It could be an economic bloc.
 Separation of my foreign policy, that it need not dovetail the foreign policy of America.
 That's what I meant actually.
 Even sever.
 Sever is to cut.
 Separate is just to chart another way of doing it.

 Q: Thank you, sir.

-PRRD: You forgot to announce your name.
+DUTERTE: You forgot to announce your name.
 Kasi—yes, yes, para walang magsama ng loob.
 Then, GMA ang sunod.
 Siguro, we can, maybe last two questions or three.
 Maybe, three questions.

 MASAHI YAMAGUCHI/NHK JAPAN: Sir, welcome back.
 I am a reporter of Japanese Public Broadcasting Corporation, NHK.
 Next week, President will go to Japan and meet Prime Minister Abe.
 What do you—what are you looking forward to meet him?
 What are you looking forward to talk about?
 And last week, Japan donated Coast Guard ship.
 Japan government has a concern about the dispute about South China Sea.
 And next week, do you plan to talk about the dispute of South China Sea?

-PRRD: Well, I didn't get your question in totality, but I'll just answer you.
+DUTERTE: Well, I didn't get your question in totality, but I'll just answer you.
 First, yes, I'm going to China to visit—ah, Japan!
 Well, Japan nga pala.
 Ako'y inaantok.
 I'm going to Japan maybe—I don't know, kailan iyon?
 I'm going to Japan to visit your country.
 I don't know if it's just an official visit or state visit.
 To me, it's just the same.

 And of course, I have to talk to Minister Abe and the rest of the officials of the Japanese government.
 Maybe, I go to the Diet to just see it for myself.
 I have looked at the place from the outside but I was not really able to go in.